 In sociological discourses, the feminist movement is commonly recognised to have emerged in three consecutive waves in history; this essay will evaluate how successful each wave of feminism has been in the theorised experiences of all women in certain aspects of each.
-Firstly, this essay will evaluate the suffragette battle to earn women the right to vote in the 20th century and how this affected the experiences of women.
+Firstly, this essay will evaluate the suffragette battle to earn women the right to vote in the $20^{\rm th}$ century and how this affected the experiences of women.
 Secondly, the strengths and limitations of both Simone de Beauvoir's (1949) and Nancy Heartstock's (1983) work in the second wave of feminism will be analysed by how effective and inclusive each theory was to the experience of all women.
-Finally, I will present the critique of how both the first and second waves of feminism for each varied social grouping of women have been formed in order to represent the experiences for all women in feminism.
+Finally, I will present the critique of how both the first and second waves of feminism provided the groundwork to the third wave of feminism, where specific branches of feminism for each varied social grouping of women have been formed in order to represent the experiences for all women in feminism.
 This essay will analyse contemporary examples of the third wave of feminism with particular reference to the struggles that black feminists and LGBTQ feminists have faced in how their experiences fit in the role of feminist theory.